arnold-c/OutbreakDetection/README.md

 - `scripts` contains the Julia scripts used to examine single and ensemble simulations, using plotting and other functions defined in `src/*.jl` files
 - `src` contains all Julia source files and functions used in the analysis pipeline and exploration scripts.
 These files are separated by purpose e.g., `cleaning-functions.jl` contains functions for cleaning the simulation arrays into dataframes for simpler plotting and manipulation, and `ensemble-functions.jl` contains all functions related to running the ensemble simulations.
 There is also an `R/` directory that runs the prototype R shiny app
 - `test` contains all test scripts
-- `tmp` contains all temporary files created to track dependencies for Make.
-This will likely be removed when the shifting to use [Just](https://github.com/casey/just) for the pipeline
 - `workflows` contains the CI workflow using GitHub Actions.
 Currently it only contains a file that can run tests on push to the `main` branch, but it is not active